Toledo School of Translators: Beginnings

 Raymond of Toledo, Archbishop of Toledo from 1126 to 1151, started the first translation efforts at the library of the Cathedral of Toledo, where he led a team of translators who included Mozarabic Toledans, Jewish scholars, Madrasah teachers, and monks from the Order of Cluny.
-They translated many works, usually from Arabic, Jewish and Greek into Latin, as Spanish language was not yet developed until the XIII century.
+They translated many works, usually from Arabic, Hebrew and Greek into Latin.
 The work of these scholars made available very important texts from Arabic and Hebrew philosophers, whom the Archbishop deemed important for an understanding of several classical authors, specially Aristotle.
 As a result, the library of the cathedral, which had been refitted under Raymond's orders, became a translations center of a scale and importance not matched in the history of western culture.

 Gerard of Cremona was the most productive of the Toledo translators at the time, translating more than 87 books in Arabic science.
 He came to Toledo in 1167 in search of Ptolemy's Almagest.
 Since he did not know Arabic when he arrived, he relied on Jews and Mozarabs for translation and teaching.

 His translated books include the following: